thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 that does not have a great cycle life.

-Check for a conflict between FS\_2 MAX and another constraint such as FS\_SOLID MIN.
+Check for a conflict between FS\_2 MAX and another constraint such as FS\_Solid MIN.
 The FS\_2 MAX constraint is intended to prevent the search from stopping at an overly conservative design.
 However, in some cases, particularly where force and deflection are specified at two points, it is not possible to find a feasible solution without increasing the value